starik222/ScreenLister/README.md

 # ScreenLister

-A small library for getting images and screenlists from videos using the FFMPEG library.
+A small library and .NET wrapper for getting images and screenlists from videos using the FFMPEG library.